-Women suffering from increased bone deterioration had improved bone mineral density and bone formation without medication solely due to participation in a group yoga setting focused on improving strength and stability (R).
+Women with increased bone deterioration improved bone mineral density and formation without medication from participation in group yoga focused on improving strength and stability (R).

-In healthy adults, a 12-week Hatha Yoga program increased lung function, decreased resting heart rate, increased muscle strength and endurance, and overall flexibility without any serious muscle strain (R).
+In healthy adults, a 12-week Hatha Yoga program increased lung function, muscle strength and endurance, and overall flexibility without any serious muscle strain, and decreased resting heart rate (R).

-Continued yoga practice improves the flexibility of the muscles and connective tissues surrounding the bones and joints.
+Continued yoga practice improves muscle flexibility and connective tissues surrounding the bones and joints.
 Yoga helps build and maintain muscle strength (R).

-Yoga also improves balance in male college athletes, which helps them with sports performance (R).
+Yoga also improves balance in male college athletes, which helps with sports performance (R).

-Older adults who practiced yoga regularly reported better overall sleep quality, less disturbed sleep, less use of medications, and they also felt more rested compared to the older adults who don’t practice yoga (R).
+Older adults who practice yoga regularly reported better overall sleep quality, less disturbed sleep, less use of medications, and they also felt more rested compared to older adults who don’t practice yoga (R).

 Some causes of infertility in men include low sperm quality, anxiety, and obesity.

 Yoga can improve sperm quality and motility.
-Practicing yoga can help improve the health of the prostate and other reproductive organs.
+Practicing yoga can help improve prostate health.
 It can also reduce anxiety levels, which can improve sex life and help with mild erectile dysfunction (R).

 Obesity can be a contributor to male infertility.
-By practicing yoga, it can help regulate weight (R).
+Yoga practice can help regulate weight (R).

 Mood can also affect fertility and sexual function.
 After three months of yoga, women reported improvements in stress, anxiety, energy, fatigue, and depression, which improve sex life and increase fertility.
 They also reported less back pain and headaches (R).

 In combination with fertility treatments, yoga can help women by improving mental relaxation.
-By practicing yoga, women can lead a healthier lifestyle to help with fertility (R).
+By practicing yoga, women can lead a healthier lifestyle helping with fertility (R).

-In cancer resource centers, non-pharmaceutical intervention to pain, stress, and anxiety relief are crucial to the wellbeing of patients.
-Included in this treatment is yoga, which reduced stress and anxiety, improved mood, and increased patients’ perceived health (R).
+In cancer resource centers, non-pharmaceutical intervention for pain, stress, and anxiety are crucial to the wellbeing of the patients.
+Yoga is included in this intervention, which reduced stress and anxiety, improved mood, and increased patients’ perceived health (R).

-Women undergoing treatment for breast cancer had improved psychological functions after participating in a Bali yoga program.
-Depression in patients decreased and the perceived quality of life increased over continuous yoga participation (R).
+Women undergoing treatment for breast cancer showed improved psychological functions after participating in a Bali yoga program.
+Depression in patients decreased, and the perceived quality of life increased over continuous yoga practice (R).

 In patients undergoing chemotherapy for colorectal cancer, chronic side effects include fatigue, nausea, and muscle weakness.
-Individual yoga post chemotherapy is an unconventional method that alleviated side effects of the treatment in patients, boosting their motivation to continue with chemotherapy (R).
+Individual yoga post-chemotherapy is an unconventional method that alleviated these side effects, boosting patients’ motivation to continue with chemotherapy (R).

-Children suffering from fatigue due to chemotherapy and blood stem cell transplantation had increased mobility and strength after participating in yoga that involved breathing exercises, warm-up exercises, yoga poses, and balancing poses (R).
+Children suffering from fatigue due to chemotherapy and blood stem cell transplantation had increased mobility and strength after yoga including breathing exercises, warm-up exercises, yoga poses, and balancing poses (R).

 Men suffering from prostate cancer undergoing 6 to 9-week radiotherapy had decreased fatigue, increased sexual health, decreased levels of urinary incontinence, and increased quality of life (R).

-Vivekananda Yoga has beneficial effects on both patients suffering from lung cancer and family members of those patients.
-The mental health and sleep quality of patients increases, which in turn leads to decreased sleep disturbances of family members (R).
+Vivekananda Yoga has beneficial effects on both patients with lung cancer and their family members.
+The mental health and sleep quality of the patients increased, which in turn leads to decreased sleep disturbances for family members (R).